Essential dimension and pro-finite group schemes: Continuous and fce dimensions

-\section{Fce dimension and anabelian geometry}
+\subsection{Fce dimension and anabelian geometry}

-We have already defined the fce dimension in the previous section as the merging of finite type and continuous essential dimension.
-Here, we give some results that show how these two variants work in synergy, in particular in anabelian geometry.

-A. Vistoli observed that, if Grothendieck's section conjecture is true, then the étale fundamental group scheme $\upi_{1}(X)$ of an hyperbolic curve over a field finitely generated over $\Q$ should somehow have essential dimension $1$.
-Using the fce dimension we can make his observation formal.

-First, let us give a negative result: finite type essential dimension is not refined enough for affine curves.
+A. Vistoli observed that, if Grothendieck's section conjecture is true, then the étale fundamental group scheme $\upi_{1}(X)$ of a hyperbolic curve over a field finitely generated over $\Q$ should somehow have essential dimension $1$.
+With finite type essential dimension, we made his observation formal for proper curves.
+However, finite type essential dimension is still not the right tool for affine curves.